-During FY20, MIGA supported six projects in the LAC region and issued guarantees for a total of almost $1.5 billion.
+In FY20, MIGA supported 6 projects in the LAC region and issued guarantees for a total of almost $1.5 billion.
 This included two Non-Honoring of Financial Obligations (NHFO) transactions in Panama and one NHFO guarantee in Colombia, two Capital Optimization guarantees in Argentina and Uruguay, and one Political Risk Insurance (PRI) guarantee in Colombia.

 Examples of MIGA-Supported Projects in Latin America and the Caribbean

 In April 2021, MIGA issued a guarantee for US$118.56 million to Banco Santander SA of Spain for its loans to the Ministry of Finance of The Bahamas.
 Proceeds from the MIGA-guaranteed loan will support the Public Hospitals Authority’s (PHA) modernization of the public health system to respond to the COVID-19 pandemic, as well as micro, small and medium enterprises (MSMEs) through the Bahamian Small Business Development Centre (SBDC).